luci/recipes-py/README.md

   * `step`: The actual step json which was sent to `annotator.py`.
 Not usually useful for recipes, but it is used internally for the recipe tests framework.
+  * `presentation`: An object representing how the step will show up on the build page, including its exit status, links, and extra log text.
+This is a `recipe_engine.main.StepPresentation` object.

 This is pretty neat...
 However, it turns out that returncodes suck bigtime for communicating actual information. `api.json.output()` to the rescue!